 First, this is not the same as Madeira’s Honey Cake, which uses lard and more spices.

-This moist honey cake uses fewer ingredients and is perfect for making when you’re short for time.
+This moist honey cake uses fewer ingredients and is perfect for making when you’re short of time.

 The spices are so subtle that it only complements the overlying sweetness from the honey — simply delicious.